GTS-AI-Infra-Lab-SotaS/DeepJSONEval/README.md

 # DeepJSON

+## Introduction
-The DeepJSON benchmark for JSON Output
+The DeepJSON benchmark Project, includes the dataset, code for inference and evaluation.